 Nobody brings their kitchens with them when moving.
 They stay where they are.
 So, even though you are moving into an empty property, you will still have to clean the kitchen items (and bathroom ones)!
 Yes, this part, too, can be very time and energy-consuming.
 But, hey, it has to be done if you want to enjoy all those health benefits of a clean home.

 So, start by cleaning the insides of the cabinets.
 Remove all the dust and debris.
 Then, clean the countertops.
-For the end, save the most complicated part - cleaning the stove, oven, and fridge.
+In the end, save the most complicated part – cleaning the stove, oven, and fridge.
 These kitchen items are the toughest to clean because they are usually covered in grease, food leftovers, and dust that has been piling up for a long time.
-Do not torture yourself with mild cleaners here - you need hardcore chemicals found only in the specialized cleaning solutions we mentioned before.
+Do not torture yourself with mild cleaners here – you need hardcore chemicals found only in the specialized cleaning solutions we mentioned before.

 Wash the Windows

 When you buy or rent a new home, there will be many post-move activities to do.
 You may be excited to go out and meet the community.
-Or you are want to focus on important things to do after relocation, such as unpacking and settling in.
+Or you want to focus on important things to do after relocation, such as unpacking and settling in.
 We understand.
 But, doing that will be a lot easier if your property is clean first.
 Luckily, if you have cleaned the kitchen and bathroom already, you are almost done.
-The next thing you should do is clean the windows - from inside and outside if possible.
+The next thing you should do is clean the windows – from inside and outside if possible.
 Use a specialized glass cleaner for this one.
 And, while you are there, try to remove the dust from the blinds and shutters as well.

 Clean from Top to Bottom

 Finally, all that is left is to clean the ceilings, walls, and floors.
 This will be quick if you have all the needed tools and cleaners and as there is no furniture to stand in your way.
 For ceilings and walls, use a duster.
 And, when it comes to floors, first vacuum them and then mop them with a specialized tile or wood cleaner.